Flood Advisory issued for Aransas by NWS - News Break

 Flood Advisory issued for Aransas by NWS

-Effective: 2021-07-09 00:18:00 CDT Expires: 2021-07-09 02:15:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 14:08:00 CDT Expires: 2021-07-08 17:15:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Aransas The National Weather Service in Corpus Christi has issued a * Flood Advisory for Northeastern Aransas County in south central Texas Central Refugio County in south central Texas South Central Victoria County in south central Texas West Central Calhoun County in south Texas * Until 215 AM CDT. * At 1218 AM CDT, Doppler radar indicated heavy rain.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Refugio, McFaddin, Quintana, Tivoli and Austwell.
+Target Area: Aransas The National Weather Service in Corpus Christi has issued a * Flood Advisory for Southwestern Aransas County in south central Texas Southeastern Bee County in south central Texas Northeastern Jim Wells County in south central Texas Northwestern Nueces County in south central Texas Southwestern Refugio County in south central Texas San Patricio County in south central Texas * Until 630 PM CDT. * At 327 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing in the advisory area.
+Between 1 and 3 inches of rain have fallen in the last several hours. * Some locations that will experience flooding include Corpus Christi, Portland, Robstown, Sinton, Mathis, Taft, Corpus Christi International Airport, Odem, Gregory, St. Paul, San Patricio, Edroy, West Sinton, Annaville, Calallen, Clarkwood, Papalote, Corpus Christi North Beach, Del Mar College West Campus and Downtown Corpus Christi.
 Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0